Karen Bahnsen Season 2022-23

 She has had the drive, the determination and the willingness to succeed ever since those playing days.
 Bahnsen knows what it takes to get to the pinnacle of women’s collegiate golf – the NCAA Women’s Championship Tournament.
 She will ask her team to work hard and respond to the challenge, but it was be nothing less than she ever asked of herself as a player.

 Now the message is being spread farther thanks to those who have worked and played for her.
 Former assistant Golda Borst continues to have success at Kentucky.
 Marci Kornegay served a long tenure as head coach at South Florida.
 Ashley (Winn) Tonore, who played for Bahnsen in 1995-98, served for several years as the Director of Golf and head women’s coach at ULM.
-Former player Alexis Rather has also joined the coaching fraternity in her seventh year as an assistant and her fifth at LSU.
+Former player Alexis Rather is now part of the coaching fraternity and has had continued success teaming up with Garrett Runion as the coaches at LSU.

-Over the years Bahnsen has come up with a simple philosophy that she started using as a player.
+Over the years Bahnsen came up with a simple philosophy that she started using as a player.
 It’s so simple, but so amazingly effective when put into play.
-She wants her team to play each shot as a separate event.
+She wanted her team to play each shot as a separate event.
 If something bad happens, forget it and move on.
 Don’t let it carry on for four or five holes.
 Most of all have fun.

 Bahnsen’s love and desire for a program she has devoted over half her life to is what also gives her a smiling satisfaction about a program she has virtually helped design from scratch.
-She is more energized than ever to make the program a continuing contender in the national spotlight.
+She continues to follow the program, making appearances at tournaments, including the NCAAs to watch the ladies play.

-How many programs are there in any sports in Division I intercollegiate athletics where the program’s first recruit goes on to become the head coach of the program and stays long enough to not the dean of league coaches in the sport, but also one of the longest tenured coaches in school history?
-She is one of the most respected individuals in the game today, not just in the SEC but all college golf circles.
+How many programs are there in any sports in Division I intercollegiate athletics where the program’s first recruit goes on to become the head coach of the program and stays long enough to not only be the dean of league coaches in the sport, but also one of the longest tenured coaches in school history?
+She continues to be one of the most respected individuals in the game, not just in the SEC but all college golf circles.

 The numbers easily show her success: